Ysold/Brain-tumor-API/README.md

 "/train_tensorflow"
 ```

-Call model, if detect if tumor is detected:
+Call model, if detect a tumor are detected:

 ```sh
 "/predict"